kanno-soe/kanno-soe/Exposition/Theory.md

 Jizang states one medicine at the first level.
 The reconstruction reads it as answering two freezes at once, because Madhyamaka's target was the self-individuated Abhidharma dharma: what a thing is and where it ends were one fact, so own-being (自性) and own-mark (自相) fell to the same denial.
 The model's two guards — no self-standing base for either component, and joinability without identity — disaggregate that row without adding a rung beneath it.
 The dash in row 1's collapse cell is therefore structural: a collapse misapplies the medicine of the row above, and emptiness is row 1's own.

+Jizang’s fourth-level gathers the preceding levels as teaching-gates (教門) and brings them to the principle-gate (理門).
+This supplies the pedagogical closure of the four-level account.
+This corresponds to non-proliferation, the floor, while not precluding non-clinging designation at act-time from taking place.

 The ladder uses the Grade-1 error-cells; it doesn’t introduce new occupants.
 A freeze is available at the rung where a distinction is stated, whereas its collapse appears only on the next rung, after its ultimate truth has been stated.
 Thus `<Named being / floor; Intrinsic-joint realism; own-being>` and `<Named being / floor; Intrinsic-joint realism; own-mark>`, read with the articulation joint's notion of **intrinsic-joint realism**, supply row 1's two freeze-faces; `<Named being / floor; Erasure; no beings>` and `<Named being / floor; Identification; being / non-being>`, read with the joint's **erasure** and **identification**, supply row 2's two collapse-faces; and `<Being / emptiness; Ground-reification; nihilism>` and `<Being / emptiness; Erasure; non-duality as erasure>` supply row 2's freeze and row 3's collapse, respectively.

 Silence or ineffability can cancel a live response; the taxonomy keeps this